Ankit-KK/RFM-Analysis/README.md

 ## Purpose

-The RFM Analysis PDF serves as a guide for businesses looking to enhance customer relationship management and optimize marketing strategies through data-driven insights.
+The RFM Analysis Notebook serves as a guide for businesses looking to enhance customer relationship management and optimize marketing strategies through data-driven insights.
 By leveraging RFM scores and segmenting customers based on their purchasing behavior, businesses can tailor their approaches to different customer segments effectively.

 ## How to Use